gmarty/DVD.js/README.md

 ## Approach

-This branch contains the DVD converter.
+This branch, named `converter`, contains an encoder of DVD to web format.
 For the attempt to play DVD on-the-fly, look into the `master` branch.

 I ported libdvdread and libdvdnav to JavaScript.
 Several passes are applied to the content of a DVD to make it playable on a browser using native features: